alexg9781/test/代码/membership_inference_risk/membership_inference_risk.md

 Membership Inference Risk measures the susceptibility of a machine learning model to membership inference attacks.
 In such attacks, an adversary attempts to determine whether a specific data point was part of the model's training dataset based on the model's predictions.

+## Measurement indicators

+`Continuous and categorical variables`: This measure considers whether the model leaks information from the training data and can be used for both continuous and categorical variables.

 ## Calculation Steps

 1. **Data Sampling:** A random subset of 1000 samples is selected from the dataset to ensure a manageable size for model training and testing.